Dead Space Ignition: Development

 Ignition was part of a move by series publisher Electronic Arts to expand the Dead Space series into a multimedia narrative; it was being done alongside the comic book Dead Space: Salvage, the novel spin-off Dead Space: Martyr, and the animated feature Dead Space: Aftermath.
 It also formed part of Electronic Arts's strategy of selling smaller gaming experiences related to their larger titles.
 There was extensive coordination between scripting the story sequences, developing the minigames, and ensuring unlockables for the main game worked.

 The style of Ignition as an interactive comic book was described as the "next level" of expanded storytelling after the original game was supplemented by a comic book and animation.
 The title was proposed to series developer Visceral Games by Sumo Digital, winning them over through their enthusiasm for the franchise.
 The scenario and script were written by Antony Johnston, who had previously written for multiple pieces of Dead Space media; he also contributed to the character design drafts.
 Jason Graves, series composer since Dead Space, also returned following his work on Alpha Protocol.

 Ignition was announced in July 2010.
 The PlayStation 3 version released on October 12, 2010, through PlayStation Network.
 It released through Xbox Live for Xbox 360 on October 13.
 The title was also offered as a free download for players who pre-ordered Dead Space 2.
 Playing through Ignition and completing each ending unlocked multiple extras, including a new outfit and additional audio and text logs, in Dead Space 2.

 Reception

-On review aggregate website Metacritic, the game earned a score of 35/100 for the 360 version based on 26 reviews, and 36/100 for PS3 based on 19 reviews; both scores denoted generally unfavorable reception.
+The game received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.
 The gameplay was universally criticised as boring, poorly designed, or only serving as filler content.
 The storyline saw mixed responses, mainly due to a lack of chemistry between the two leads.
 The artwork was generally panned for its quality and animation.
 The voice work saw mixed responses; some noted it as a positive, while most criticised it for its pacing and delivery.
 When mentioned, the sound design was praised.